Counting $2 \times 2$ integer matrices with a given determinant: Introduction

+Thus, whenever $h \geq N^{1+ \delta}$ for any fixed $\delta>0$, one cannot expect \eqref{errortermepsilon} to hold, and the error term in Theorem \ref{thm1.1} turns out to be roughly of the right order.

+An interesting aspect of this lower bound is that it holds in the range $h \gg N^2$, which in turn means that the error term in \eqref{defthn} matches the order of the main term for many choices of $h \gg N^2$.
+This does not mean that the circle-method heuristic for \eqref{defthn} fails completely when $h \gg N^2$, it just means that one expects a different main term because the size of the singular integral varies as $h$ varies, see \cite{CM2026}.
+In fact, the latter setting is much harder than the regime $h = o(N^2)$ studied in this paper and nothing seems to have been previously known for $T(h,N)$ when $N^2 \ll h \leq (2 - o(1))N^2$.
+Moreover, the only known result for $T_{\ell^2}(h,N)$ in this setting seems to follow from a general class of results proven by Oh \cite{Oh2004} using techniques from dynamics.
+While Theorem \ref{prop1.5} implies that our methods in this paper cannot yield non-trivial estimates for $T(h,N)$ when $h \gg N^2$, we use completely different methods to analyse this setting in \cite{CM2026}.

-We remark that while we have stated our results for the case when $1 \leq h \leq 2N^2$, due to the symmetry in the equation $ad-bc = h$ with $|a|,|b|,|c|,|d| \leq N$, Theorems \ref{main} and \ref{main2} deliver analogous estimates for all $h \in \Z$ satisfying $0 < |h| \leq 2N^2$.
-Moreover, the case when $h=0$ is significantly simpler than the cases when $h \neq 0$ since the former allows for many additional symmetries.
+We remark that obtaining an asymptotic formula in the case when $h=0$ is significantly simpler than the cases when $h \neq 0$ since the former allows for many additional symmetries.
 Indeed, writing $T(0,N)$ to be the number of solutions to $ad =bc$ with $a,b,c,d \in [-N,N]$, one can swiftly show that

 An asymptotic formula with an explicit second order term of order $N^2$ can be deduced from work of Ayyad--Cochrane--Zheng, see \cite[Theorem 3]{ACZ1996}.
-We note that $T(0,N)$ equals the number of singular $2\times 2$ matrices with entries in $[-N,N] \cap \mathbb{Z}$.
-A higher dimensional analogue of this was proved by Katznelson \cite{Ka1993} via techniques from geometry of numbers.

-Noting the preceding remark, one sees that Theorems \ref{main} and \ref{main2} provide a non-trivial asymptotic formula for $T(h,N)$ with a power saving error term whenever $|h| \ll N^{2-\delta}$ or $|h-N^2|\ll N^{2 - \delta}$ or $|h+N^2| \ll N^{2 - \delta}$, for any fixed $\delta>0$.
-This already seems to be new in the latter two cases.
-It would be interesting to obtain an asymptotic formula for $T(h,N)$ for all $1 \leq |h| \leq 2N^2$.
-In this much larger range, we only seem to have upper bounds of the right order for $T(h,N)$; these follow trivially from \eqref{iwaniec}, see also \cite[Lemma 1.5]{CM2025}.
+As previously mentioned, our results have a natural interpretation as counting integer matrices with fixed determinant and bounded $\ell^{\infty}$ norm.
+Similarly, $T_{\ell^2}(1,N)$ counts matrices $\gamma \in {\rm SL}_2(\mathbb{Z})$ such that $\n{\gamma} = {\rm Tr}(\gamma^T \gamma)^{1/2} \leq N$.
+The latter type of results have been generalised to matrices $\gamma \in {\rm SL}_n(\mathbb{Z})$ with $n \geq 3$, see, for instance, the very nice work of Duke--Rudnick--Sarnak \cite{DRS1993}, and subsequent results by Gorodnik--Nevo--Yehoshua \cite{GNY2017} and Blomer--Lutsko \cite{BL2024}.
+A higher dimensional analogue of \eqref{singularmatrixcount} in the bounded $\ell^2$ case was established by Katznelson \cite{Ka1993} via techniques from the geometry of numbers.
+It would also be interesting to consider versions of these higher dimensional results in the bounded $\ell^{\infty}$ case.